History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 Deserted

 This is the true story of Elsa and Edward, both of whom were given up for adoption as young children, both raised by physicians.
 They found each other in the midst of pain and loneliness, only to create more of the same.
 While the story is largely based in San Diego, their great granddaughter is a native of Oceanside.
 She has shared her tangled family tree with me in hopes of finding clarity and truth.
-Together we have searched for years to solve the mystery of individuals which may never be fully solved, and we are left with questions yet to be answered.
+Together we have searched for years to solve family mysteries and are left with questions still unanswered.

 Elsa